INTO-CPS-Association/Documentation/docs/tutorials.rst

 Tutorials
 =========
-The tutorials are avaiable at https://github.com/INTO-CPS-Association/training
+The tutorials are available at https://github.com/INTO-CPS-Association/training

 Case Studies
 ------------